emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

-# The Echo Option # {#echo}
+# The Echo Option {#echo}

 The Echo option is a server-driven challenge-response mechanism for CoAP.
-The Echo option value is a challenge from the server to the client included in a CoAP response and echoed in a CoAP request.
+The Echo option value is a challenge from the server to the client included in a CoAP response and echoed in one or more CoAP request.

-## Option Format ## {#echo-format}
+## Option Format {#echo-format}

 The Echo Option is elective, safe-to-forward, not part of the cache-key, and not repeatable, see {{echo-table}}.